 emotional Drama with surrealist elements

-A struggling artist tries to reconnect with his elderly father-in-law suffering from dementia, who slips between his surreal imaginary world and reality.
+A struggling artist tries to reconnect with his elderly father suffering from dementia, who slips between his surreal imaginary world and reality.

 I’ve always been drawn to movies with emotional depth and thought-provoking stories that summer blockbusters so often lack.
 Films that hit viewers to the core, make them reconsider their outlook on life, and impact their lives like no other medium can.
 When I first read Somewhere In-between, I knew it was that type of movie and I had to make it.

 All three of us have a mutual desire to tell a powerful story about Alzheimer’s and gender dysphoria, partly inspired by our loved ones suffering from both factors.
 Through a deeply emotional character-driven story with moments of blissful joy and utter sorrow, the film explores the impact long-kept family secrets and dementia can have on a family.

 Evoking great British and European dramas of the past, the story will be filmed in a classic dramatic style while also spreading surrealistic moments throughout to alleviate the emotional tension and illustrate what goes on inside the mind of someone with Alzheimer’s.
 The script is ripe to attach well-known actors with its evocative language and strong characters, especially someone for the elderly lead role.
 For all these reasons and more, we believe Somewhere In-between will be a box office success and profoundly affect viewers for generations to come.